gkarsay/parlatype/index.md

 Any help in translations is welcome!
 Parlatype is translated at [https://translations.launchpad.net/parlatype](https://translations.launchpad.net/parlatype).

 ## For developers
 Parlatype ships its own library, libparlatype, which provides a GStreamer backend (PtPlayer) and a waveviewer widget (PtWaveviewer) which is a GtkWidget.
 It is fully documented, however the API is not stable yet.
+See the [reference online](reference/html/intdex.html).

 # Installation